guesswho1234/Rex/README.md

 ---

 ## 🌐 Hosting & Security

+Rex uses a hardened Docker setup:
+- Non-root users with dropped capabilities
+- Background worker has no network access
+- Resource-limited containers

 > **CAUTION**
-> Rex uses a hardened Docker setup:
-> - Non-root users with dropped capabilities
-> - Background worker has no network access
-> - Resource-limited containers
->
 > Always audit third-party dependencies before deployment.
 > **Use at your own risk and follow security best practices.**